Welcome to my blog, The Lazy Photographer.

-So what’s the lowdown with lazy you might be wondering… Here are a few fast facts to chew on:
+So what’s the lowdown with LazyP you might be wondering… Here are a few fast facts to chew on:

-- I was shooting for a local magazine but have since moved on.
+I ended up shooting for a local magazine for a while but have since moved on.
 I’ve also sold photos for private and commercial use.
 I sold one of my photos for use in a Nike ad, which was pretty darn cool.
 I won a small photography contest and was runner up on four other occasions.
 In 2012 I had my first exhibition where I showcased 29 of my favourite photos at The Beacher Cafe in a neighbourhood known as The Beaches here in Toronto.
 It was very well received and I sold four prints.

 - I live in the east beaches of Toronto, Canada

-- I’m also an avid reader and used to collect rare and limited-edition books
+- I am an avid reader and at one time collected rare and limited-edition books

 - My dream is to one day shoot a documentary.

 - I own a laundry hamper and am not afraid to use it.

 - I love lobster but could never drop a live one in a pot of boiling water.